Why have an ultrasound scan?

 As you will appreciate, these medical appointments are very important and the quality of the scan is heavily dependent on the Sonographer being able to concentrate on performing them without too much interruption.
 Whilst our Sonographers do their best to explain what they are seeing on the screen, sometimes they need to remain quiet so they can focus entirely on your assessment.

+Sometimes we are able to see the gender of your baby, however depending on baby's position, it is not always possible.
 Once your scan is finished we send all the information to your medical referrer to continue the care of your pregnancy.
 A keepsake copy of pictures can be requested at your scan and we are happy to provide these.

 What is nuchal translucency measurement?